IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

 - Apostasy
 	- ==philosophy? why are they focused on law, justice
 		- not necessarily about law - moreso judgement, punishment, justice?
-	- probably there is a bad guy associated w the council here, trying to get hold of the condenser
+	- probably there is a bad guy associated w the council here, trying to get hold of the condenser - the opposing lawyer? (karuma)
 - Dead friend
+	- murder was orchestrate by someone working for BBEG, want Kallista convicted to cover up the trail
 - Criminal background + connections, assassinations + thefts
     - **in Kevara
     - took jobs from the Council